How Do I Take Care Of Ice Dams?

 Ice dams can be a big problem for Connecticut homeowners!

-Ice dams are able to form when melting snow from a roof runs off and refreezes at the edge of your roof.
+Ice dams form when melting snow runns off your roof and refreezes at the edge of your roof.

 As the bottom of the snow pack melts, water will continue to flow down the roof surface until it hits the ice, creating a larger ice dam.